-(b) The minimum lot size for subdivision within the Residential (Hanley Downs) Activity Area of the Jacks Point Resert Zone shall be 400m2.
-The Council's discretion is restricted to:

-- (xiii) The matters in respect to which the Council has limited control listed in respect to each controlled subdivision activity - (xiv) Any appropriate legal mechanism required to secure centre ever future built outcomes ii Lot Dimensions

-(xv) The assessment matters listed under 15.2.6.4(i)(i).
+- (b) The minimum lot size for subdivision within the Residential (Hanley Downs) Activity Area of the Jacks Point Resort Zone shall be 400m550m.
+The Council's discretion is restricted to: - (i) The matters in respect to which the Council has limited control listed in respect to each controlled subdivision activity - (ii) (i) Any appropriate legal mechanism required to secure control over future built outcomes - (iii) The assessment matters listed under 15.2.6.4(i)(i).